-- 276. When a department seeks to fill a permanent vacancy or temporary vacancy lasting one (1) year or more, the department shall utilize the following procedure: - 277.
-Such vacancies shall be posted.
-Posting of vacancies shall include shifts, hours, position, assignments, days off and work location and shall be posted for at least one week in the department's personnel office(s), on official bulletin boards and at other mutually agreed upon locations. - 278.
-Reassignment: the department will reassign one of the three most senior qualified applicants from within the class and department who has applied within the one week posting period, taking into consideration applicable ADA requirements. - 279.
-If less than three qualified employees express interest in the reassignment, the position shall be filled by either choosing the least senior qualified employee in the class and department or some other means authorized by CSC rules. - 280.
-The reassignment shall be based on objective criteria and shall not be arbitrary or capricious. - 281.
+284. When a department seeks to fill a permanent vacancy or temporary vacancy lasting one (1) year or more, the department shall utilize the following procedure:

+- 285. Such vacancies shall be posted, including electronically where practicable.
+Posting of vacancies shall include shifts, hours, position, assignments, days off and work location and shall be posted for at least one week in the department's personnel office(s), on official bulletin boards and at other mutually agreed upon locations. - 286.
+Reassignment: the department will reassign one of the three most senior qualified applicants from within the class and department who have applied within the one week posting period, taking into consideration applicable ADA requirements. - 287.
+If fewer than three qualified employees express interest in the reassignment, the position shall be filled by either choosing the least senior qualified employee in the class and department or some other means authorized by CSC rules. - 288.
+The reassignment shall be based on objective criteria and shall not be arbitrary or capricious. - 289.
 Selection criteria: in filling a vacancy, the department may consider the candidate's knowledge, skills and abilities when determining whether or not the candidate is acceptable for the position.
-If no candidate is accepted for the position, the department may use other means authorized by CSC rules to fill the position. - 282.
-The name of the candidate selected shall be posted for a one week period. - 283.
-Grievances arising from this section may be initiated at the third step of the grievance procedure.
-Unresolved grievances shall be submitted to Expedited Arbitration. - Absent mutual agreement, an employee may not be voluntarily reassigned pursuant to this provision more than twice in a two (2) year period.
+If no candidate is accepted for the position, the department may use other means authorized by CSC rules to fill the position. - 290.
+The name of the candidate selected shall be posted for a one week period. - 291.
+Grievances arising from this section may be initiated at the second step of the grievance procedure.
+Unresolved grievances shall be submitted to Expedited Arbitration. - 292.
+Absent mutual agreement, an employee may not be voluntarily reassigned pursuant to this provision more than twice in a two (2) year period.